apolloclark/apn-blog/README.md

 **1. Inventory Management**

 If you want to protect a network, you need to protect everything everywhere.
-Attacks target the oldest and most obscure system on your network.
+Attacks target the oldest and most obscure systems on your network.

 **2. Access Management**